 - Enjoy a slice of Irish soda bread to lap up some of the sweet and salty flavors

-- Try this healthy, colorful couscous salad
+- Try this light and flavorful parsley pesto salad

 - Green beans with bacon and onions are always a good choice